Dyalog/vecdb/README.md

 The intention is to extend `vecdb` with the following functionality.
 Much of this is still half-baked, discussion is welcome. owever, the one application that is being built upon `vecdb` and is driving the initial development requires the following items.

-1. A character data type, internally represented using an table of unique values plus an index into it.
-The data type of the indices should depend on the size of the table, starting with 1-byte integers.
 1. "Sharding": This idea needs to be developed, but the current thinking is that one or more key fields are identified, and a function is defined to map distinct key tuples to a "shard".
 A list of folder names points to the folders that will contain the mapped columns for each shard.
 The result of Query (and argument to Read) will become a 2-row (2-column?) matrix containing shard numbers and record offsets within the shard.
 1. Parallel database queries: For a sharded database, an isolate process will be spun up to perform queries and updates on one or more shards (each shard only being handles by a single process).
 1. A front-end server will allow RESTful database access (this item is perhaps optional).
 As it stands, `vecdb` is effectively an embedded database engine which does not support data sharing between processes on the same or on separate machines.